-Students are required to take the College Placement Test prior to registering for courses.
-The Placement Test assesses students' readiness for college-level courses by evaluating their reading, writing and mathematics skills.
+Some students are required to take the College Placement Test prior to registering for courses.
+The Placement Test assesses students' readiness for collegelevel courses by evaluating their reading, writing and mathematics skills.

 The College Placement Test is computerized.
-Students may retake the test once during a six-month period, for a fee.
+Students may retake the test only once and only with permission from an Academic Advisor.
 Students with documented disabilities may make special arrangements to take the test by contacting the ADA Coordinator.